dhtkdgh429/MyRepository/README.md

 # MyRepository

-1. Baemin_Test: is UI App example.
+1. Baemin_App: is UI example App.
-2. Weather_Test: is weather App used to SKT API Servise.
+2. Memo_App: is accumulating and listing App used to CoreData.
-3. Memo_Test: is  accumulating and listing App used to coredata.
+3. Weather_App: is weather App used to SKT API Servise.